Hollyhua/Project8_10_android/project_spec.md

 1. [Wireframes](#Wireframes)
 1. [Build Notes](#Build-Notes)

 ## App Overview

 ### Description

-**Our project will create an app that displays a scrollable list of coffee images with its name and description from the Coffee API, with the searchable and favarite function.**
+**Our project will create an app that displays a scrollable list of coffee images with their names and descriptions from the Coffee API, with the searchable and favorite function.**

 ### App Evaluation

 <!-- Evaluation of your app across the following attributes -->

 - **Category:** Lifestyle/Food
 - **Mobile:** Mobile is essential for the instant browsing.
-It is used for checking a list of available coffee flavors that cafes can add onto their menu.
-The user also can search the name of the coffee that they want to purchase.
+It is used for checking a list of available coffee flavors that cafes can add to their menu.
+The user also can search for the name of the coffee that they want to purchase.
-- **Story:** Shows a scrollable list of coffee items with their name, image, and description that baristas can add onto their "favorites" list.
+- **Story:** Shows a scrollable list of coffee items with their name, images, and descriptions that baristas can add to their "favorites" list.
 - **Market:** Any coffee enthusiast or barista can use this app.
-The API is constantly expanding its coffee datasets which is available online for free.
+The API is constantly expanding its coffee datasets which are available online for free.
-- **Habit:** Users can access it anytime throughout the day for inspiration and ideas of different crafts to make with their coffee.
+- **Habit:** Users can access it anytime throughout the day for inspiration and ideas for different crafts to make with their coffee.
 - **Scope:** We do not intend to create separate versions of this app.
 This app should automatically update based on the dataset uploaded in the Coffee API used.

 ## Product Spec